wingchen/citipy/README.md

 Please note that I only count in the cities whose population is over 500, otherwise the results are too noisy for me.

+# Contribution

+Just send me a PR.
+It's nice and easy :)

 # License

 MIT